Genesee Country Village and Museum: The John L. Wehle Gallery of Sporting Art

 John Whele was an avid collector of sporting art.
 His collection, displayed in the gallery, includes wildlife and sporting art that spans four centuries - from the 17th to the 20th.
 Included are featured works by artists such as John James Audubon, Robert Bateman, Frederic Remington, Carl Rungius, Maud Earl, Bob Kuhn, Allan Houser and Bruno Liljefors.
 A large sculpture garden is located outside the gallery amongst the trees.
 The paintings and sculptures in this collection trace the social, artistic and ideological changes in the interaction between humans and animals.

+The gallery also houses the Bruce & Susan Greene Costume Collection, which includes over 3,500 historical clothing items from men, women, and children.

+Rotating exhibits as well as gallery talks are also featured in this building.